airbytehq/airbyte/README.md

   not an intuitive schema specification, but it is okay to go ahead and apply this patch: this will allow us to get a notification once we see a non-null value for this property, and at that point we can fix it by running schema-inference again and get the correct schema.
+However, this may be time-consuming until we have automatic continuous schema-inference running on these collections, so it is also a fair choice to omit these fields from your patch.

 # CI/CD